HL7/davinci-crd/input/pagecontent/StructureDefinition-profile-servicerequest-intro.md

 * [order-sign](hooks.html#order-sign)

 Information provided in [Must Support]({{site.data.fhir.path}}profiling.html#mustsupport) elements will commonly be required for CRD Services to perform coverage requirements discovery.

-The `insurance` element allows relevant coverage information to be conveyed with selections and/or draft orders.
-A [search parameter](SearchParameter-servicerequest-insurance.html) is defined in this guide to enable the [prefetch](hooks.html#prefetch) of coverage information when invoking hooks.
 <br/>